romeiro-bru/react-animal-shelter/README.md

 </p>

 ## Features :unicorn:
-* Register a rescued animal to the shelter
+* Register a recently rescued animal to the shelter
+* Fill in the input fields with information about the animal

 ## Technologies :mag_right:
 * React :sparkles: